PopicLab/insilicoSV/docs/inputs.md

 *overlap_regions* global setting, and *overlap_region_type* for the existing repeat regions must be specified in the variant set.
 The BED file columns must contain in order the chromosome, the start position, the end position, the region type, and the motif of the repeat.

+For specifying arm gain/loss or aneuploidy, the following parameters are available:
+9. *arm_gain_loss=False [optional]*: bool - for the SV to duplicate or delete a whole chromosome arm.
+10. *arm_percent=[100, 100] [optional]*: [int, int] - range from which to determine the percent of the chromosome arm to duplicate or delete starting from the extremity.
+11. *aneuploidy=False [optional]*: bool - for the SV to duplicate or delete a whole chromosome copy.

 The following parameters can be set on the top level of the config file and provide higher-order controls over SV placement:
 1. *reference*: str - path to input reference used as template for simulation.